Red Frogs

-Red Frogs Australia is a Christian Youth charity run by volunteers known as the 'Red Frogs Crew'.
-The volunteers participate in many events that are attended by school leavers and university students such as schoolies week.
-Since 1997, Allens' has donated over 24 tonnes of the red frog confectionery every year.
-The Crew's vision is to "safeguard a generation" that is outworked through education, early intervention and harm minimisation.
+Red Frogs is a Christian youth charity founded in Australia and run by volunteers known as the 'Red Frogs Crew' that has expanded into at least nine other countries including Canada, New Zealand and South Africa.
+The volunteers participate in events that are attended by school leavers and university students such as schoolies week, as well as sporting events and concerts, providing safeguarding actions.

+Since 2004, confectionary company Allen's has donated over 24 tonnes of their red frog lollies every year.
+Red Frogs is the largest harm reduction program in Australia.